Payment Redesign

 Postcard is a CRM system supporting our cultural exchange programs.
 It enables participants to apply for seasonal roles while helping partner camps and resorts find suitable staff.

 Starting in late 2024, I led a redesign of the participant application journey.
-After the new design launch, we achieved an 89 NPS score from participants this year.
-In our program survey, around 4% of respondents explicitly described the application process as "easy" and "efficient."
-This is notable, since users rarely comment when things just work.
+After the new design launched, conversion from registration to deposit went up 7%.
+NPS increased from 84 to 89.
+In our program survey, around 4% of respondents described the application process as "easy" and "efficient" without being asked.

 For participants, our cultural exchange programs sit in an unusual space: part job application, part travel program enrollment.

-I've broken this 13-month effort into focused case studies.
+I've broken this project into focused case studies.
 Use the tabs above to see each scope on the journey map, then explore context, process, and outcomes below.

 Redesigning a multi-step application form under tight constraints, balancing scalability and user reassurance